 - 2020 – Great Rivers Greenway and the City of Olivette met with neighbors who live next to the future greenway to address any concerns in the greenway design such as including new fencing and landscaping

-- Summer 2021 – Greenway design will be completed from Warson Park to Dielman Road and along Olive Blvd. near I-170
+- Summer 2021 – Greenway design completed from Warson Park to Dielman Road and along Olive Blvd. near I-170

-- Fall 2021 – Greenway construction will begin in Warson Park in coordination with the construction of the Olivette Community Center
+- Fall 2021 – Greenway construction began in Warson Park in coordination with the construction of the Olivette Community Center

 - 2022-2023 – Greenway construction will continue from Warson Park to Dielman Road and along Olive Blvd. near I-170 in coordination with Olive Crossing